ajboni/docurry/README.md

 ## Features

-> Warning: This project is WIP and contains undocumented and untested features
+> Warning: This project is alpha and may contain undocumented and untested features

 - [x] Write content in pure markdown.
 - [x] Plain HTML output.
 Static.
 No routers.
 No frameworks.